New Orleans Privateers men's basketball: Postseason appearances

-NCAA Division I Tournament results
+NCAA Division I tournament results

-The Privateers have appeared in the NCAA Division I Tournament five times.
+The Privateers have appeared in the NCAA Division I tournament five times.
 Their combined record is 1–5.

 National Invitational Tournament (NIT) results

 The Privateers have appeared in the National Invitation Tournament (NIT) six times.
 Their combined record is 4–6.

 College Basketball Invitational (CBI) results

 The Privateers have appeared in the College Basketball Invitational (CBI) once.
 Their combined record is 1–1.

 CollegeInsider.com Tournament (CIT) results

 The Privateers have appeared in the CollegeInsider.com Tournament (CIT) once.
 Their combined record is 0–1.

 The Basketball Classic results

 The Privateers have appeared in The Basketball Classic one time.
 Their record is 0–1.

-NCAA Division II Tournament results
+NCAA Division II tournament results

-The Privateers have appeared in the NCAA Division II Tournament four times.
-Their combined record is 9–6.
+The Privateers, then known as Louisiana State University in New Orleans, appeared in the NCAA Division II Tournament four times.
+Their combined record was 9–6.

 Notable players

 Retired jerseys

 On December 29, 1997, the Privateers retired their first jersey, Ervin Johnson's number 40.